SAP-archive/cloud-s4-sdk-book/README.md

 When the application is deployed, you can drill down into the application, choose the link for the application and append "/address-manager" to it.
 You should be able to see the business partner coming back from the mock server.

+If you still have time, continue with the next task.
 In the next step, we will see how to integrate one of the SAP Leonardo Machine Learning services in few lines of code.

 ## <a name="task2">Task 2: Integrate SAP Leonardo Machine Learning service to provide translations</a>